department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/accessibility-testing.md

   - anchor: ...
 ---

-TBD - Versioning these criteria?
-So we can say this component was testing according to Version 1.0.

 ## VFS team responsibilities

 Design system components are tested in isolation.
 While we try to ensure that no accessibility barriers exist in any given component, barriers can still be introduced when components are used in an unanticipated combination, or when components are placed in an unanticipated context within the page.